Keyboard Shortcut Keys That Boost Your Speed

 Ctrl + DPin the current page

-Text Formatting Shortcuts (Word, Google Docs)
+What are Text Formatting Shortcuts in Word and Google Docs?

 Want to make your text look neat and professional?
 These keyboard symbols help you bold, centre, or underline your words quickly, no need to use the mouse!
+Common Text Formatting Shortcuts are:

 Shortcut KeyWhat It Does